styczynski/autocomplete-js/README.md

 It can be easily customized and adapted to any task you want.
 This plugin is based on the complete-ly.js idea by Lorenzo Puccetti.

+## Features
+This plugin allows you to create suggestion box with optional description box within seconds!

 ## Installation

 Just run `npm install jquery-autocomplete-js`.